jakeburden/pull-nets/readme.md

 # pull-nets

-a small pull-stream interface that makes the [nets](https://github.com/maxogden/nets) npm module into source for making GET request in the browser or on the server
+A small pull-stream interface that makes the [nets](https://github.com/maxogden/nets) npm module into a source.
+For making GET request in the browser or on the server.

 ## install